booty/writing/ideas-about-software-development.md

 Don't let your programmers go dark.
 Don't hover over them, either.
 Daily standup meetings are a happy medium.
 Management and developers should have a shared understanding of what everybody's doing today and (at a minimum) for the next week.

 ## A Task Management System Isn't Optional
 In the beginning, this can be as simple as a shared Google Doc of things to do.
-At some point you will outgrow this.
+At some point you will outgrow this, but a spreadsheet can take you pretty far at first.

 ## Continuous Integration / Continuous Deployment Probably Aren't Optional
 You have to test your code.
 And you have to deploy the tested code.
 For projects of non-trival size, you should automate this stuff.

-Continuous Deployment lets you find problems as soon as code hits your repository.
-Continuous Integration lets you get tested code to production with less friction.
+Continuous Integration lets you find problems as soon as code hits your repository.
+Continuous Deployment lets you get tested code to production with less friction.

 ## Long-Lived Software: Knowledge Transfer Might Be Your Biggest Challenge
 In Joel Spolsky's famous essay *[Things You Should Never Do, Part I](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/)* he talks about all the nasty, hard-won knowledge that winds up embedded in your code.